OSSVerse/OSSVerse/README.md

 ## OSSVerse as a Solution:

-A trustworthy marketplace for Open-Source Assurance Service Providers (OASP) backed by a thriving open-source security community.
-Affordable and timely access to vendor-neutral security services for organizations producing and consuming open-source.
+A trustworthy marketplace for Open Source Assurance Service Providers (OASP) backed by a thriving open-source security community.
+Affordable and timely access to vendor-neutral security services for organizations producing and consuming open source.
 OASP-led open source assurance service delivery would give full control over their open source components.

 ### Key Features :